Rita Hayworth: Legacy

 The public disclosure and discussion of Hayworth's illness drew international attention to Alzheimer's disease, which was little known at the time, and it helped to greatly increase federal funding for Alzheimer's research.

 The Rita Hayworth Gala, a benefit for the Alzheimer's Association, is held annually in Chicago and New York City.
-The program was founded in 1985 by Princess Yasmin Aga Khan, in honor of her mother.
-She is the hostess for the events and a major sponsor of Alzheimer's disease charities and awareness programs.
+The program was founded in 1985 by Yasmin Aga Khan, in honor of her mother.
+She is the hostess for the events and is a major sponsor of Alzheimer's disease charities and awareness programs.
 As of August 2017, a total of more than $72 million had been raised through events in Chicago, New York, and Palm Beach, Florida.

 On October 17, 2016, a press release from the Springer Associates Public Relations Agency announced that Rita Hayworth's former manager and friend, Budd Burton Moss, initiated a campaign to solicit the United States Postal Service to issue a commemorative stamp featuring Hayworth.
 Springer Associates also announced that the Academy of Motion Picture Arts and Sciences would be lobbied in hopes of having an honorary Academy Award issued in memory of Hayworth.
-The press release added that Hayworth's daughter, Princess Yasmin Aga Khan, the Alzheimer's Association of Greater Los Angeles, and numerous prominent personalities of stage and screen were supporting the Moss campaign.
-The press release stated the target date for fulfillment of the stamp and Academy Award to be on October 17, 2018, on what will be the centennial of Hayworth's birth.
+The press release added that Hayworth's daughter, Yasmin Aga Khan, the Alzheimer's Association of Greater Los Angeles, and numerous prominent personalities of stage and screen were supporting the Moss campaign.
+The press release stated the target date for fulfillment of the stamp and Academy Award to be on October 17, 2018, the centennial of Hayworth's birth.